 Statue of United States President Dwight Eisenhower in London.
 Photo Credit: ©Ham via Wikimedia Commons.

-Mrs Thatcher would have really liked to have unveiled this monument to her friend Ronald Reagan, but ill health prevented her attending when it was unveiled by the US Ambassador.
-Reagan never quite enjoyed the affection of the British people in the way that other American presidents did but he was given credit by his admirers for helping to end the Cold War, maybe his most famous saying being his appeal to “take down that wall, Mr Gorbachev!”
-The Ronald Reagan Foundation paid for the ten foot (three metre) tall bronze statue which was unveiled on Independence Day 2011, when Reagan would have been 100 years old.
+Mrs. Thatcher would have really liked to have unveiled this monument to her friend Ronald Reagan, but ill health prevented her from attending when it was unveiled by the US Ambassador.
+Reagan never quite enjoyed the affection of the British people in the way that other American presidents did but he was given credit by his admirers for helping to end the Cold War, maybe his most famous saying being his appeal to “take down that wall, Mr. Gorbachev!”
+The Ronald Reagan Foundation paid for the ten-foot (three-meter) tall bronze statue which was unveiled on Independence Day 2011 when Reagan would have been 100 years old.

 Statue of United States President Ronald Reagan in London.
 Photo Credit: ©Ham via Wikimedia Commons.